-We have already discussed major Forex swing trading strategies for beginners.
-Based on what you have already found out, we may say that a swing trader is anyone who uses multi-day and week timeframes.
-Forex swing trading generally utilizes daily and hourly charts also known as H4 and D1.
+We have already discussed major swing trading strategies for beginners.
+Based on what you have already found out, we may say that a swing trader is anyone who uses multi-day and week timeframes. swing trading generally utilizes daily and hourly charts also known as H4 and D1.
 As a rule, the concept considers using a combination of technical analysis and financial market fundamentals to ensure quick and precise decision-making.

 It doesn't really matter if the market is bouncing or following a longer trend, swing traders will never hold on to a position for a long time.
 They use market volatility instead.
 The greater volatility occurs the better for the swing traders who can perform a bigger number of short-term trades following the price movement.
 In other words, you get a greater number of opportunities to make a profit.